IrinaPresnyakova/hobby-app-client/README.md

 I think I resolved the key issue.
 Taylan gave me a great idea for a name for my project: HobScotch, like hopscotch.
 I kind of like it, will be a working title for now.
 Today working through the next tutorial to get ideas on form validation.
 Also started some scss.
+OK doing great, a form is ready and hooked to DB, basic validation is done, too.
+Exciting.

+Issues:
+1. Warning: Received `true` for a non-boolean attribute `button-wrapper`.
+2. The key thing is acting up again, need to look at it closely.